catamphetamine/react-pages/README.md

 Where `bundle.js` is the `./src/client/application.js` file built with Webpack (or you could use any other javascript bundler).

-Now put `index.html` and `bundle.js` together to serve them statically over HTTP.
-If you're using Webpack then `bundle.js` is already being served by [`webpack-dev-server`](https://webpack.github.io/docs/webpack-dev-server.html) which is listening on the `--port` you specified when running it (imagine it's `8080`) – in that case just put `index.html` alongside `bundle.js` (which resides at the path configured as Webpack's `configuration.output.path`).
+Now, `index.html` and `bundle.js` files must be served over HTTP.
+If you're using Webpack then go to the folder where `index.html` is located and run [`webpack-dev-server`](https://webpack.js.org/guides/development/#webpack-dev-server): it will serve `index.html` from disk and `bundle.js` from memory.

-Now go to `localhost:8080` (or whichever `--port` your `webpack-dev-server` is listening on).
+Now go to `localhost:8080`.
 It should respond with the contents of the `index.html` file.
 Client-side rendering should work now.
-The whole setup can be deployed as-is being uploaded to a cloud and served statically (which is very cheap) – everything would work and adding server-side rendering is not required (though it might be required for better search engine indexing).
+The whole setup can be deployed as-is being uploaded to a cloud and served statically (which is very cheap).

 ### Server side

 Adding Server Side Rendering to the setup is quite simple though requiring a running Node.js process therefore the website is no longer just statics served from the cloud but is both statics and a Node.js rendering process running somewhere (say, in a Docker container).

-`index.html` will be generated on-the-fly by page rendering server for each HTTP request, so the `index.html` file may be deleted as it's of no use now.
+`index.html` will be generated on-the-fly by page rendering server for each incoming HTTP request, so the `index.html` file may be deleted as it's of no use now.

 ```javascript
 import webpageServer from 'react-isomorphic-render/server'